jnwelzel/gh-issues-nav/README.md

 # Filtering and searching
 After you've successfully chosen a repository, GIN will show you a list of all the issues in that repository.
 To make viewing easier you can filter the issues by state: open or closed.
 By default GIN will show you the open issues first.
 You can also do a full text search in the `title` and `body` fields by typing the words in the text input and then clicking `Search` or by simply using the return key.
 Now you should see all the issues that match your search criteria.
+If you want to see more issues just scroll down to the bottom of the page and the next page of issues will be automatically loaded.

 # Viewing an issue
 After you've found your issue from the list, simply click on it and you'll be taken to a new screen where you can check out the issue in more detail.
 In this screen you can also view all the comments of that issue.